stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-who-will-benefit-from-melting-glaciers-.md

                             A sign pictured along the Granduc Road near the border of Hyder, Alaska, and Stewart, British Columbia.
-The area — not far from Meziadin Lake — is a hotspot of mining, melting glaciers, and salmon.
+The area — not far from Meziadin Lake — is a hot spot of mining, melting glaciers, and salmon.
                                         Max Graham / Grist